ICCONA - The Inspired Christian, Catholic, & Orthodox Church

 Although we share the “One, Holy, Catholic, and Apostolic” Faith, which makes us “Catholic,” we are not in communion with the Roman Catholic Church.
 However, we do share the same core beliefs with the Roman Catholic Church, the conservative Old Catholic Rites, conservative Episcopal Rites, the Rites of the Orthodox community, the Anglo-Catholic churches, and others who adhere to the principles of the Faith as handed down to us from the Holy Apostles and the Early Church Fathers.
 We boldly proclaim these principles of faith and morals believed “everywhere, always, and by all.”

-ICCONA is an Independent Catholic community outside the institutional Roman church, dedicated to making the world a more compassionate place.
-Guided by the Holy Spirit, with its own Archbishop and the Conference of Bishops, we celebrate the same Seven Sacraments and follow the spirit of reform initiated in the Second Vatican Council.
 During much of the first eleven hundred years after Jesus, there was only one church that developed different traditions.
 During its first millennium, the Early Church addressed the way the Mass and Sacraments were celebrated, the setting of the moveable annual date of Easter in the liturgical cycle, and the differing interpretations of priestly celibacy in the Western Church.

-We embrace both, the Novus Ordo liturgy, as well as the New Mass, which are both revered by so many Catholics in the Americas.
+While we celebrate, using the Missal and Ritual which was originally prepared for the English-Speaking Congregations, in Communion with the Ancient Archiepiscopal See of Utrecht we embrace both, the Novus Ordo liturgy, as well as the New Mass, which are both revered by so many Catholics in the Americas.
 The celebration of the Mass is central to our Catholicity, and the Eucharist is at the very heart of this daily celebration.

 ICCONA believes that The Most Holy Eucharist is the “Sacrament of Sacraments” in which Christ Jesus the Lord himself is contained, offered, and received.
 Through this solemn celebration, the Church continually lives, grows, and is nourished.
 The Eucharistic Sacrifice is the memorial of the death, life, and Resurrection of the Lord, in which the sacrifice of the cross is perpetuated through the ages.
-The Second Vatican Council has stated that the Holy Eucharist is the “source and summit” of all worship within the Christian life.
+The Second Vatican Council, of the Church of Rome, has stated that the Holy Eucharist is the “source and summit” of all worship within the Christian life.
 Thus, the celebration of the Holy Eucharist is the action of Christ himself and the Church.
 In a very special way, the Church on earth is joined to the Church Triumphant in Heaven.
 Jesus Christ Our Lord, through the ministry of the priest, offers himself, substantially present under the presence of bread and wine, to God the Father and gives himself as spiritual food to all the faithful united with his offering.
 As we participate in the Body and Blood of Jesus Christ on earth, it is a true participation in the New and Eternal Banquet being celebrated forever in the Kingdom of Heaven.

 The Eucharistic Celebration is Jesus’ Gift to the Church.
-Again, the Second Vatican Council affirmed and the Church teaches that Christ is present to us in other ways at the Holy Eucharist besides in the Most Blessed Sacrament.
+Again, the Church teaches that Christ is present to us in other ways at the Holy Eucharist besides in the Most Blessed Sacrament.
 Jesus is always present in His Church, especially in her liturgical celebrations.
 He is present in the sacrifice of the Mass, not only in the person of His minister, “the same now offering, through the ministry of priests, who formerly offered himself on the cross,” but especially under the Eucharistic species.
 Jesus, by His power, He is present in the Sacraments, so that when a man baptizes it is really Christ Himself who baptizes.
 Jesus Christ is present in His Word, since it is He Himself who speaks when the Holy Scriptures are read in the Church.
 Lastly, Jesus Christ is present when the Church prays and sings, for He promised: “Where two or three are gathered together in my name, there am I in the midst of them.”
 (Matt.
 18:20)

 We honor the education and dedication of men serving the Methodist, Presbyterian, and Lutheran churches, perhaps others who have avoided “tickling ears” doctrine and other major departures from Holy Tradition.
 There are some conservative ministers in these denominations who lack only the apostolic succession to become one with us.
 A few already have, and we pray that many more will “follow their heart” and come “home.”